stovak/SwiftFountain/Examples/FountainDocumentApp/README.md

 # FountainDocumentApp Example

-This example demonstrates how to use SwiftFountain with CoreData in a document-based macOS application that supports `.fountain`, `.highland`, and `.textbundle` file formats.
+This example demonstrates how to use SwiftFountain with SwiftData in a document-based macOS application that supports `.fountain`, `.highland`, and `.textbundle` file formats.

 ## Features

 - **Multiple File Format Support**: Opens and edits `.fountain`, `.highland`, and `.textbundle` documents
-- **CoreData Integration**: Parses Fountain documents into CoreData entities for structured data access
+- **SwiftData Integration**: Parses Fountain documents into SwiftData models for structured data access
 - **Document-Based Architecture**: Uses SwiftUI's `DocumentGroup` for native document handling
 - **UTType Support**: Properly configured Uniform Type Identifiers for all supported formats